• Skip to primary navigation

 • How much do adult Shih Tzus weigh?

-According to the AKC breed standard, Shih Tzus should weigh 9-16 pounds.
-Some Shih Tzu breeders choose to produce puppies on the higher end of the weight chart in order to avoid issues such as low blood sugar and body temperature regulation issues.
 On the other end of the spectrum, some Shih Tzu breeders prefer to produce dogs at the lower end of the AKC weight standard.
-Shih Tzu puppies that weigh less than 9 pounds when fully grown are referred to as Imperial Shih Tzus.
-These little ones make perfect lap dogs for clients that prefer a smaller Shih Tzu.
+Shih Tzu puppies that weigh less than 9 pounds when fully grown are known as Teacup Shih Tzus or Imperial Shih Tzus.

 • Are safety restraints really necessary for dogs?